#1 Global Leader in Data Resilience

 We offer backup and recovery solutions for AWS, Azure, Google and IBM cloud platforms and Kubernetes deployments, as well as popular virtualization solutions.
 Our tools are designed to slot into your existing configuration as seamlessly as possible.

 We offer free community editions of many of our tools.
-For example, Kasten K10 is free to use for up to five nodes.
+For example, Veeam Kasten is free to use for up to five nodes.
 This gives users a chance to test the system before deciding whether to deploy it on a larger scale.
 Time-limited trials of our enterprise products are also available.

 Protect your organization from data breaches and loss with the Veeam Data Platform.